DK429/timingdiagrams/README.md

-# Signal Plan Checker — v1.1.0-alpha
+# Signal Plan Checker — v1.1.1-alpha
-This build begins the Simplification phase.
-Core UI + data model scaffolding implemented.
+This alpha auto-loads init, creates default junctions, shows per-junction tabs, and draws a visible hidden canvas for the extended time horizon (5× mainCycle).
-Plot renderer is stubbed; next step adds hidden-canvas extended window + window copy rendering.
+The main visible plot will be wired next after validating extended rendering.